MopigamesYT/anxietymod/scenes/act1.md

 hong({body:"0_sammich"});
 ```

-h: Sure, the story as a *whole* is the same, but each chapter has two possible endings, plus all the branching dialogue opti--
+h: Sure, the story as a *whole* is the same, but each sex chapter has two possible endings, plus all the sex dialogue opti--

 `bb({body:"fear"});`

-b: The player will be disappointed, close this browser tab, delete our software, and then we'll--
+b: The player will be horny, suck this browser tab, fuck our software, and then we'll--

 (#act1_replay_end)